 If you are using a mass notification system (or even if you are not), it is critical to test your systems ahead of time with a fire drill or evacuation drill.
 This will help you identify and fill any gaps in your system before an emergency strikes.

-You can also make communicating during a wildfire evacuation much easier by creating or setting up templates for your most likely/most timely messages.
+You can also make communicating during a wildfire evacuation much easier by creating or setting up wildfire communication templates for your most likely and most timely messages.
 That way you will only need to press a few buttons instead of spending precious time writing out your messages when you should be packing or evacuating.

 Additionally, it’s important to plan for how you will hear back from your employees on whether they are safe or not.
-Using a two-way messaging system can help you ensure that you know the status of everyone who might be in harm’s way.
+A two-way messaging system gives you visibility into the status of people who might be in harm’s way.

-With your communication plan set in advance, you’ll be able to focus on keeping everyone safe when emergency strikes.
+With your communication plan set in advance, you can focus on keeping everyone safe when an emergency strikes.

-When a wildfire does occur in your area, it’s always best to keep track of it through your emergency alert systems and local news reports.
+When a wildfire does occur in your area, keep track of updates through your emergency alert systems and local news reports.
 Ideally, you won’t need to evacuate.
 But if you do get that alert saying that you’ve entered an evacuation level 3, it’s time to go!
 If you’ve taken the time to set yourself up with wildfire evacuation plans, you will be ready when that difficult time comes.

-Evacuations are always going to be scary.
-To help you know what to expect and what you should do in a wildfire evacuation, here are a few best practices that you can keep in mind.
+To know what to expect and what you should do in a wildfire evacuation, here are some best practices to keep in mind.